dooji2/omnilib/README.md

 ```

 ### OmniPopup
 OmniPopup is a dynamic UI component for displaying a scrollable list of selectable options.

-> [!NOTE]
-> OmniPopup is a more extensive feature and will be fully documented in a future update, following the first release of **Omnilib**.
+This is a more extensive feature and will be fully documented in a future update, following the first release of **Omnilib**.
 Stay tuned for detailed usage guides and examples!

 ## Developer Documentation
 The core class `OmnilibClient` includes **Javadoc-style documentation** for all major methods and features, such as: